bootlin/training-materials/lab-data/common/bootloader/beaglebone-black/README.md

 You should see the error message on the serial line, and will have a command line shell to fix it manually.

-What you will need to do is copy the 'MLO' and 'u-boot.img' files from the micro-SD card boot partition (should be seen as '/dev/mmcblk0p1') to the eMMC boot partition (should be seen as '/dev/mmcblk1p1').
+What you will need to do is copy the `MLO` and `u-boot.img` files from the micro-SD card boot partition (should be seen as '/dev/mmcblk0p1') to the eMMC boot partition (should be seen as '/dev/mmcblk1p1').